 Serratia marcescens can appear slimy or fuzzy, but it’s not always pink.
 Its appearance may be affected by moisture levels, temperature, and the bacteria’s maturity stage.
 Therefore, Serratia marcescens may look red, white, orange, yellow, or grey in different instances.

 The Danger Of Pink Mold In Your Home

 The presence of Serratia marcescens in your home can be risky, especially for children, seniors, and loved ones with open wounds or low immunity.
-Some illnesses linked to pink mold are blood poisoning, pneumonia, bladder and urinary tract infections (UTIs), endocarditis, and meningitis.
+Some illnesses linked to this colour mold are blood poisoning, pneumonia, bladder and urinary tract infections (UTIs), endocarditis, and meningitis.

 How To Eliminate Pink Mold From Your Shower

 If you notice this kind of bacteria in your shower, there are home remedies you can do.
 However, if your schedule is tight, you can contact a local company that offers pink mold removal services.